open-mmlab/mmdetection3d/docs/tutorials/config.md

 ## Deprecated train_cfg/test_cfg

-The `train_cfg` and `test_cfg` are deprecated in config file, please specify them in the model config.
+Following MMDetection, the `train_cfg` and `test_cfg` are deprecated in config file, please specify them in the model config.
 The original config structure is as below.

 ```python
 # deprecated